-A $33.8 million expansion and renovation of Holocaust Museum Houston will create the nation’s fourth-largest Holocaust museum.
+The $33.8 million expansion and renovation of Holocaust Museum Houston creates the nation’s fourth-largest Holocaust museum.

-The facility’s current one-story east wing will be replaced with a three-story 57,000-square-foot building that will house expanded exhibition spaces, more classrooms, a larger library, and administrative offices.
-A new roof opening atop the current building’s cylinder will let in daylight and emit light at night, transforming the building into a light-filled beacon.
+The facility’s original one-story east wing will was replaced with a three-story 57,000-square-foot building that houses expanded exhibition spaces, classrooms, large library, and administrative offices.
+Central to the design, a new roof opening atop the original building’s cylinder lets in daylight and emits light at night, transforming the building into a light-filled beacon.

-In the new space, visitors will be able to attend performances in an expanded 200-seat theater, experience an expanded exhibit with testimony and artifacts donated by Houston-area Holocaust survivors, and walk through a railcar that once carried Jewish prisoners to concentration camps.
-The new Moral Choices Hall and Butterfly Loft at the heart of the building will contain a commissioned artwork as a memorial to the 1.5 million children killed during the Holocaust.
+In the new space, visitors can attend performances in an expanded 200-seat theater, experience an expanded exhibit with testimony and artifacts donated by Houston-area Holocaust survivors, and walk through a railcar that once carried Jewish prisoners to concentration camps.
+The new Moral Choices Hall and Butterfly Loft at the heart of the building contain a commissioned artwork as a memorial to the 1.5 million children killed during the Holocaust.

-The expanded facilities will enable the museum to significantly broaden its community outreach and impact.
+The expanded facilities allow the museum to significantly broaden its community outreach and impact.

 PGAL is serving as architect of record for the project, which is pursuing LEED certification.